greekgit/ChiaLogReader/README.md

  ## Parameters

   No parameters required.
-Just hardcode your debug.log path into the 'logpath' variable and off you go!
+Just hardcode your debug.log path into the 'logpaths' variable and off you go!

   ## Notes